The Truth About the IRS’s Private Debt Collection Agencies

 - Elevated risk for low-income taxpayers: PDCs have an agenda to push people to make payments, even if the taxpayers can’t afford it.
 This can create economic hardship for people who would otherwise qualify for alternative payment plans by the IRS.
 National Taxpayer Advocate reports half of taxpayers outsourced have incomes of less than 250 percent of the federal poverty level (FPL) and nearly a quarter are at less than 100 percent of the FPL.
 The result is low-income, elderly, and income-restricted individuals are buried deeper in economic woes and unpayable debt.

 - A lack of consumer awareness: The IRS wants consumers to know what’s up, but public awareness campaigns are minimal at best due to drastic IRS funding cuts.
 As a result, consumers are left in the dark and even more vulnerable to scams.

 What you need to know to protect yourself:

-- How the IRS works – The IRS isn’t like your crazy ex – it will never call or text you out of the blue to demand payment, but rather send you notices in the mail that progressively increase in urgency to act.
+- How the IRS works – The IRS isn’t like your crazy ex – the agency will never call or text you out of the blue to demand payment, but rather send you notices in the mail that progressively increase in urgency to act.
 If your case has been assigned to a PDC, the IRS will let you know so it won’t be a surprise.

 - Don’t pay the PDC directly – Though the PDC is hired to collect your debt, you’re not actually writing out your check to them.
 All your repaid debt will go straight to the IRS as usual.